scintill/electrum-web/docs/INDEX.md

 to help Bitcoin users avoid future thefts by making centralized services completely unnecessary for convenient, daily usage of Bitcoin.

 Thomas began work on a special kind of Bitcoin wallet.
-Electrum would be simple and easy to use.
-It would be portable and modular.
-Remarkably, Electrum would decouple itself from the much larger and heavier `bitcoind`.

-This made Electrum just as convenient to use as any Website.
-It meant Electrum would start instantly, and it meant Electrum could run on virtually all available computing platforms, Android included.
+To compete head-to-head with online wallets, Electrum needed to be simple and easy to use.
+In addition, it would need to be highly portable.
+Remarkably, Electrum would accomplish this by decoupling itself from the much larger and heavier `bitcoind`, and focusing much more heavily on the user experience.
+This meant Electrum would start instantly, and it meant Electrum could run on Windows, Mac OS/X, Android, GNU/Linux, and \*BSD.

 In subsequent years, Electrum has seen thousands of hours of development time.
 It has become a mature and proven Bitcoin wallet for tens of